 Do an online search of the business including the business name, the physical address and the owner’s name.
 Perform a search with the Better Business Bureau and local court records for both the owner’s name and the business name.

-Use social media to determine more about the business – check for reviews on Facebook and any mentions on Twitter.
+Use social media to determine more about the business – check for reviews on Facebook and any mentions on Twitter, Yelp, or Google.
 Research the business’s overall online presence.
 It may make your efforts more challenging if there are a lot of complaints or negative reviews about the business.

 Research the industry, keeping in mind that technology is constantly changing traditional business models.
 Purchasing an existing book, video or record store may not be the best idea unless it has a targeted niche market.
 Research business competitors, and see how they compare to the business you want to purchase.

 Researching the business that you want to purchase can offer valuable insight into the existing strengths and weaknesses